Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 Key highlights:

-East Bay, part of the St. Andrews system, had the most live oysters in Round 5 — and was the only region to contain adult oysters in both Rounds 4 and 5.
+• East Bay, part of the St. Andrews system, had the most live oysters in Round 5 — and was the only region to contain adult oysters in both Rounds 4 and 5. <br />

-North Bay remained the least productive region, largely due to fewer sampling sites and historically lower oyster populations.
+• North Bay remained the least productive region, largely due to fewer sampling sites and historically lower oyster populations. <br />

 The average oyster size in Round 5 was slightly smaller than in earlier rounds, likely due to the higher number of spat.
 Still, this increase in young oysters is a good sign that conditions are favorable for future growth.